FoamScience/openfoam-apptainer-packaging/README.md

   pull it from [ghcr.io](https://ghcr.io) if possible
 - Build a test project container, to make sure MPI works alright in OpenFOAM containers

-Check the [docs.md](docs.md) for details on how the configuration file is expected to be structured.
+- Check the [docs.md](docs.md) for details on how the configuration file is expected to be structured.
+- Check the [api-docs.md](api-docs.md) for details on how to use hpctainer's python API, and the associated REPL shell.

 Here is a simplified sequence diagram describing the expected workflow:
 ```mermaid